maximetouroute/maximetouroute.github.io/src/pages/2019-04-01-space-dances/index.md

 ## Description

-**Space Dances** is an ambitious project of digital arts and dance using state of the art technologies in augmented reality, filming techniques and post production.
+**Space Dances** is a project exploring dance in Augmented/Mixed Reality using state of the art technologies and filming techniques.

 [Main website for this project](//natachapaquignon.com)